PotatoCodo/web102_prework/README.md

 Submitted by: Andrew Quach

-**Cordfunding Webpage** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Cordfunding Webpage** is a website for the company Sea Monster Crowdfunding that displays information about the games they've funded!

 Time spent: **12** hours spent in total